retaildevcrews/aks-secure-baseline-hack-template/README-AIRS.md

 ## Welcome to the Patterns and Practices (PnP) AKS Secure Baseline (ASB) hack!

-- The Patterns and Practices AKS Secure Baseline repo is located [here](https://github.com/mspnp/aks-secure-baseline)
+- This repo contains modifications and additions to tailor it specifically for hack events and **should not be used for production deployments**
-  - This repo is a summarization specifically for the hack and `should not be used for production deployments`
+  - Original PnP AKS Secure Baseline repo is located [here](https://github.com/mspnp/aks-secure-baseline)
   - Please refer to the PnP repo as the `upstream repo`

 > These steps are for setting up AKS secure baseline on internal Microsoft AIRS subscriptions